 Complex regional pain syndrome is a rare, chronic, and sometimes progressive condition.
-It involves a severe, burning pain, inflammation, and changes in the skin.
-It affects one of the arms, legs, hands, or feet.
+It involves spontaneous or evoked pain in a region, or area of the body.

 There are two types of CRPS:

 Type 1: An apparently trivial injury, such as a fractured or sprained ankle, has occurred, but with no confirmed nerve damage.
 This type was previously known as reflex sympathetic dystrophy.